SModelS/smodels/docs/manual/source/DatabaseStructure.rst

-For |EMrs| the ``dataInfo.txt`` contains relevant information, such as an id to identify the |dataset| (signal region), the number of observed and expected background events for the corresponding signal region and the respective signal upper limits.
-Here is the content of CMS-SUS-13-012-eff/3NJet6_1000HT1250_200MHT300/dataInfo.txt as an example:
+For |EMrs| the ``dataInfo.txt`` contains relevant information, such as an id to identify the |dataset| (signal region), the number of observed and expected background events for the corresponding signal region and the respective upper limits on the fiducial cross sections.
+We take CMS-SUS-13-012-eff/3NJet6_1000HT1250_200MHT300/dataInfo.txt as an example:

 .. literalinclude:: /literals/dataInfo-eff.txt